Key Takeaways

 How to Break Screen Addiction in Teens

-Breaking screen addiction requires a comprehensive approach, a combination of behavioral therapy, family involvement, and structured support.
+Breaking screen addiction in teens requires a comprehensive approach – a combination of behavioral therapy, family counseling, and structured support offered through PHP and IOP programs.
 At SunCloud Health, our programs for adolescents help teens overcome their screen dependence while addressing underlying mental health issues that may be contributing to their addiction.

 Partial Hospitalization Program (PHP)

-Our PHP provides an intensive treatment environment for teens who need structured support throughout the day but can go home in the evenings.
+Our teen Partial Hospitalization Program (PHP) provides an intensive treatment environment for adolescents struggling with technology or social media addiction, offering structured daytime support with evening flexibility.
 Teens in the PHP program attend individual therapy, group therapy, and family counseling sessions.
 This holistic approach helps teens understand the root causes of their addiction and develop healthier coping mechanisms.

 Intensive Outpatient Program (IOP)

-For teens who need more flexibility, our IOP offers several hours of therapy a week so they can continue their schooling while getting treatment.
+For teens who need more flexibility, our Intensive Outpatient Program (IOP) provides several hours of therapy each week so adolescents can continue school while engaging in screen addiction treatment.
 The IOP helps teens develop self-awareness, improve their relationship with technology, and get balance back to their daily lives.

 SunCloud Health’s Approach to Screen Addiction Treatment

-At SunCloud Health we take a whole person approach to treating screen addiction in teens.
+At SunCloud Health we take a whole-person approach to screen addiction treatment in teens, integrating CBT and DBT for adolescents to address emotional and behavioral patterns.
 Our Cognitive Behavioral Therapy (CBT) sessions help adolescents identify the negative thought patterns that drive their compulsive screen use.
 Through CBT, teens learn to manage triggers, reduce impulsivity, and practice mindfulness, which can help them get back in control of their screen time.

 We also emphasize the importance of family involvement in the recovery process.
-Screen addiction doesn’t just affect the teen it affects the whole family unit.
-Our family counseling sessions help improve communication, set healthy boundaries around technology use and rebuild trust.
+Screen addiction doesn’t just affect the teen – it affects the entire family.
+Our family therapy for screen addiction helps parents and teens rebuild communication and boundaries around technology use.
 By working together, families can create an environment that supports long-term success.

 Get Your Life Back

-Screen addiction can have long-term effects, but with the right help teens can overcome their screen dependence and get back to a healthy balanced life.
+Screen addiction treatment for teens can help adolescents overcome long-term dependence and regain balance in their mental and physical health through SunCloud Health’s behavioral health programs in Chicago.
 At SunCloud Health, we help adolescents break free from screen addiction through our PHP and IOP programs.
 Our team of experts provide the tools and strategies teens need to get back in control of their screen use, improve their mental health, and restore their relationships.

 Adolescence is a time of big emotional, physical, and social changes that shape who we are.
 For many teens, these changes can feel overwhelming and stressful.
-Anxiety disorders in teens are on the rise due to academic pressures, social media, peer pressure, and the complexities of growing up in a fast-paced, tech world.
+Anxiety in teens is on the rise due to academic pressure, social media exposure, peer influence, and constant digital stimulation – making professional treatment more crucial than ever.
 If left untreated, anxiety in teens can impact their mental and physical health, their grades, and their relationships with family and friends.

 Signs and Symptoms of Anxiety in Teens